maksbh/Dyablo/Readme.md

 Build commands for some linux distributions and supercomputers can be found [here](https://drf-gitlab.cea.fr/dyablo/dyablo/-/wikis/Build%20and%20Run/Build%20commands%20on%20specific%20systems) to help you find the right packages or modules as well as the command line to use to compile Dyablo.

 Configuration options for Dyablo ( `cmake -D` arguments ) include :
-- `-DCMAKE_BUILD_TYPE=<buildtype>` : `Release` (recommended for performance), `Debug` (enables asserts and debug symbols), `RelWithDebInfo`
+- `-DCMAKE_BUILD_TYPE=<buildtype>` : `Release` (recommended for performance), `Debug` (enables asserts and debug symbols), `RelWithDebINfo`
-- `-DKokkos_ENABLE_CUDA=ON/OFF` : enable CUDA
+- `-DKokkos_ENABLE_CUDA=ON/OFF` : enable CUDA (use Kokkos_ENABLE_HIP for AMD, ...)
 - `-DKokkos_ARCH="<arch1>,..."` : target specific architectures (i.e. set architecture-specific optimization flags) listed in the [Kokkos documentation](https://github.com/kokkos/kokkos/wiki/Compiling#table-43-architecture-variables).
 You may target multiple architectures : for example to compile for a machine with Intel Skylake CPU + V100 GPUs, you might want to set `-DKokkos_ARCH="SKX;VOLTA70"`.
 CUDA architecture is auto-detected if `Kokkos_ARCH` is not present.
+Default CPU architecture might not fully use vectorization features, don't forget to set a CPU architecture for OpenMP compilation.
 - `-DDYABLO_ENABLE_UNIT_TESTING=ON/OFF` : enable/disable unit tests.
 If enabled, run `make dyablo-test` from your build directory to run all tests

 Compilation may take a long time, we recommend you use parallel compilation with `make -j <number of cores>`.

 ## Run Dyablo

-The main executable `dyablo` is in `build/dyablo/bin`.
+The main executable `dyablo` is in `build/dyablo/bin/`.
 The directory also contains some *.ini files that can passed to the executable on the command line.
-For instance, to run a 2d Sedov-blast on the block-AMR backend, the command will be `./dyablo test_blast_2D_block.ini`
+For instance, to run a 2d Sedov-blast on the block-AMR backend, the command will be `./dyablo test_blast_2D_block.ini`.
+Other .ini files are available in the `settings/` directory at the root of the project

-Beware, when recompiling, the .ini files may be reset to their original state.
+Beware, when recompiling, the .ini files in `bin` may be reset to their original state.

 run for instance `./dyablo test_blast_3D_block.ini` to run the 3D block-based blast test case.
 This executable accepts [Kokkos command-line parameters](https://github.com/kokkos/kokkos/wiki/Initialization).